 Best Business Podcasts

 If you own a business or are hoping to start a business, there are many podcasts to help you make it a success.
 These shows cover all kinds of topics related to building a business, including financing, marketing, productivity, and work-life balance.
-Here are a few that reviewers say are worth a listen.
+Here are a few that are worth a listen.

-Smart Passive Income
+5. Smart Passive Income

 But he also emphasizes the advantages of having an online business that isn’t a full-time job, freeing you to spend more time on the things that matter most.
 He starts off each episode of his podcast with the slogan “It’s all about working hard now so you can sit back and reap the benefits later.”

 Episodes of “Smart Passive Income” range from 30 minutes to an hour in length.
 Most of them feature interviews with other successful online business owners, such as Tim Ferriss, Ramit Sethi, and Chalene Johnson.
 Flynn talks to them about how their businesses got started, what their sources of income are, and any particular areas of expertise they can share with listeners.

 How to Listen

-The Tim Ferriss Show
+6. The Tim Ferriss Show

 Tim Ferriss is one of the most successful investors in the world today.
-He was an early investor in many successful technology companies, including Uber, Facebook, Shopify, and Alibaba, and is the author of five No. 1 New York Times and Wall Street Journal best-sellers, most notably “The 4-Hour Workweek.”
+He was an early investor in many successful technology companies, including Uber, Facebook, Shopify, and Alibaba.
+He went on to write five No. 1 New York Times and Wall Street Journal bestsellers, most notably “The 4-Hour Workweek.”

 Ferriss is a skillful speaker — smooth, to the point, and just the slightest bit snarky.
 However, he doesn’t carry the show on his own; he selects fascinating guests and gets them to talk about themselves at length.
 Episodes of this show can be up to two hours long, with conversations sprawling across a huge variety of topics.

 How to Listen

-Episodes of “Stacking Benjamins” run between an hour and 90 minutes and follow a magazine-style format, with a series of segments each around 10 or 15 minutes long.
-Segments include money-related headlines from the news, a main story featuring a guest from the world of business and finance, a money-related trivia game, and money questions from listeners.
-These multiple segments allow one show to span a wide variety of financial topics; recent episodes have looked at understanding credit, financial independence, real estate investing, the costs and benefits of subscriptions, and the best theme parks for your summer vacation.
-It makes the show appropriate for both financial newbies and accomplished investors.
+Episodes of “Stacking Benjamins” run between an hour and 90 minutes.
+They follow a magazine-style format, with a series of segments each around 10 or 15 minutes long.
+Segments include money-related headlines from the news, a main story featuring a guest from the world of business or finance, a money-related trivia game, and money questions from listeners.
+On Fridays, there’s also a segment on either financial technology or human resources.

 The tone of the show is casual, friendly, and entertaining.
 Saul-Sehy, OG, and a cast of supporting characters like podcaster Paula Pant (discussed below) exchange humorous banter as they review the headlines, and “Joe’s Mom’s Neighbor Doug” runs a regular trivia game segment.
 Chelsea Brennan of Forbes describes it as “laugh-out-loud funny.”
 According to the show’s website, its philosophy is “Fun and play beats preaching any day.”